nhsland/futurenhs-platform/test/README.md

   ./workspace-service/scripts/create-workspace-if-needed.sh
   ```

-### BrowserStack

 Before running local tests on BrowserStack make sure the BrowserStack Local executable is [installed](#setup).
 Execute `yarn local` (from the /test/ directory) to launch the executable before running any of the following tests.

-#### Cypress

-##### Cypress Configuration

-Before running Cypress on BrowserStack, duplicate and edit the browserstack.json example, adding your BrowserStack username and access key.
-Check the [Setup](#setup) section for instructions on getting your access key.

-You can also modify which browsers you would like to run the tests in by modifying the `"browsers"` object in the browserstack.json file.
-See the BrowserStack [browsers and OS](https://www.browserstack.com/docs/automate/cypress/browsers-and-os) documentation for more information.

-##### Run tests

-To run tests, execute the desired command from the `/test/` directory:

-- a local server: `yarn cypress-bs:local`.
-- a dev cluster: `yarn cypress-bs:dev <dev cluster name>` i.e. `yarn cypress-bs:dev foo`.
-- prod: `yarn cypress-bs:prod`.

-#### Internet Explorer

 To run tests, execute the desired command from the `/test/` directory: